-What you pay in property taxes in 2021 is based on how your assessment change compares to the average change for your property class.
-For example, if the average change from last year is a 10% drop in assessment value and your assessment has only gone down 5%, you could pay higher property taxes than last year.
-Those with property assessments that are higher than the average change from 2020 to 2021 will pay a greater share of total property taxes collected by the City this year.
+What you pay in property taxes in 2022 is based on how your assessment change compares to the average change for your property class.
+For example, if the average change from last year is a 10% increase in assessment value and your assessment has only increased 5%, you would likely pay less property taxes than last year.
+Those with property assessments that are higher than the average change will pay a greater share of total property taxes collected by the City this year.